EMDK/docs/3.1UP1/source/api/ScannerConfig-DecoderParams.md

 #ScannerConfig.DecoderParams

 The DecoderParams class contains decoder parameters that are used by multiple decoder symbologies.
+The property provides access to such decoder parameters as Enabled and IsSupported, among others.
+NOTE: When calling enable() after disable(), all the latest configuration parameter values (Config.DecoderParams,Config.ScannerParams,Config.ReaderParams and Config.InterfaceParams) will be set	automatically.